MicrosoftDocs/win32-pr.pt-br/desktop-src/Debug/dbghelp-functions.md

 ## <a name="general"></a>Geral

-Veja a seguir as funções auxiliares gerais:
+A seguir estão as funções auxiliares gerais:

 <dl>